Expert Buyer’s Guide • AI Receptionist UK

 Human (in‑house)9–51 caller£1,800+/mo

-See the pillar: AI Receptionist UK.
+See the pillar page: AI Receptionist UK.

 RFP questions & vendor scorecard